RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/index.md

   parameter is called `ulv` in the code.
 - $S_{\mathrm{nom.}}$: the nominal power of the transformer (in VA).
 This parameter is called `sn` in the code.
+- $Z_2$: the series impedance located at the secondary side of the transformer.
+It represents non-ideal transformer losses due to winding resistance and leakage reactance.
+- $Y_m$: the magnetizing admittance located at the primary side of the transformer.
+It represents non-ideal transformer losses due to core magnetizing inductance and iron losses.

+$Z_2$ and $Y_m$ parameters come from open-circuit and short-circuit tests.
+They can be obtained using the following tests results:

 - $i_0$: the current during open-circuit test (in %).
 This parameter is called `i0` in the code.
 - $P_0$: the losses during open-circuit test (in W).
 This parameter is called `p0` in the code.
 - $P_{\mathrm{sc}}$: the losses during short-circuit test (in W).
 This parameter is called `psc`